552020/552020/README.md

 **F.A.Q.**

-Q: Where does 552020 comes from?
+Q: Wondering where '552020' comes from?

-A: 55 was my courier number when I was working as bike messenger, 2020 was the year I joined GitHub.
+A: '55' was my courier number when I worked as a bike messenger, and '2020' was the year I joined GitHub.
+So, 55 + 2020 = 552020, not 2075.
+Which is the reason why we need type safety!

 <!-- ## Hi there, I'm Stefano 👋